Gifting assets to your grandchildren can do more than help your descendants get a good start in life; it can also reduce the...Read more

 - Life Insurance Policy.
 Another option for compensating a caregiver is to take out a life insurance policy in the child's name.
 The benefit of this method is that the life insurance policy will go directly to the child, avoiding probate, but the problem is the life insurance policy could be very expensive.

-A qualified elder law attorney can help determine the right method to compensate a caregiver family member.
-To find an attorney near you, click here.
+Your attorney can help determine the right method to compensate a caregiver family member.
+To find an attorney near you, go here: https://www.elderlawanswers.com/elder-law-attorneys.